-Researcher team questions the effectiveness of core consistency as a diagnostic tool in fluorescence analysis of complex samples.
-A new study suggests the need for alternative methods to accurately determine model complexity in such analyses.
+A researcher team questions the effectiveness of core consistency as a diagnostic tool in fluorescence analysis of complex samples.
+This new study suggests the need for alternative methods to accurately determine model complexity in such analyses.

 Fluorescence spectroscopy combined with parallel factor analysis (PARAFAC) has revolutionized the analysis of food and beverage samples rich in autofluorescent compounds.
 However, a recent study published in the Journal of Chemometrics questions the reliability of a commonly used diagnostic tool in determining the model complexity for PARAFAC analysis (1).
 The research, conducted by a team from the University of Copenhagen, suggests that the core consistency diagnostic may be too conservative when dealing with real-world data.

 PARAFAC is a multivariate analysis technique used for analyzing multi-way data, commonly known as tensors.
 It aims to decompose the tensor into a set of factor matrices representing different modes of variation.
 PARAFAC assumes that the data can be represented as the sum of multiple components, each characterized by a unique factor matrix.
 By estimating these factor matrices, PARAFAC enables the identification of underlying patterns and relationships within the data.
 The model complexity in PARAFAC is determined by the number of components or factors selected, which can be crucial for accurate interpretation and prediction.
 PARAFAC modeling finds applications in various fields, offering insights into complex data structures and facilitating data-driven decision-making.